What is chronic cough?

 How is chronic cough diagnosed?

 Your doctor will examine you.
 This includes taking your temperature, looking at the back of your throat, and inside your ears.
-He or she will place a stethoscope on your back and chest.
+They will place a stethoscope on your back and chest.
 This is to listen to you breathe.
-He or she will ask you about your symptoms and health history.
+They will ask you about your symptoms and health history.
 Your doctor may ask you if you know what triggers your cough.
 Your doctor also may check your oxygen level by placing a small clip on your index finger.
 This device measures how much oxygen you are getting.
 A reading of 100 is ideal.
 A reading of less than 90 is a concern.
 You may be given oxygen by placing a mask over your nose.
 The mask is connected to the oxygen canister with a tube.

 Can chronic cough be prevented or avoided?

 You can prevent or avoid a chronic cough if the underlying cause of your cough is treatable.
 If your cough is due to allergies, your doctor can treat your allergies with medicine.
-If it is caused by smoking, you quit smoking.
+If it is caused by smoking, you should quit smoking.
 If your cough is triggered by food, avoid those foods.
-If your doctor believes your chronic cough is due to other health conditions or medicines you take, he or she can evaluate alternative options.
+If your doctor believes your chronic cough is due to other health conditions or medicines you take, they can evaluate alternative options.

 Chronic cough treatment